FOLLOW US

 • you must not eat or drink on ski lifts or boarding areas

-• you must not climb a slope with snowshoes unless in a case of emergency
+• you must not climb a slope with snowshoes except in an emergency

 • you must not ski under the influence of alcohol or drugs

-Off-piste skiing is very dangerous.
-Follow all safety instructions meticulously given the dangers of avalanches in some areas and go with a qualified guide.
+Off-piste skiing is very dangerous, with the danger of avalanches in some areas.
+Follow all safety instructions and go with a qualified guide.
 For more information about the avalanche risk, visit the European Avalanche Warning Service website.

 Outdoor activities and adventure tourism